Consensual Relationships (Policy 7010)

 a.
 An employee is prohibited from exercising supervisory responsibilities, employment actions, evaluation, promotion, or the direct setting of salary or wages over another employee with whom the employee has or is currently involved in a Consensual Relationship.

 b.
-An employee who enters into a Consensual Relationship with another employee over whom the employee has authority, professional influence, or actual or perceived power is required to promptly disclose the relationship to their supervisor and/or Human Resources.
+An employee who enters into a Consensual Relationship with another employee over whom the employee has authority, professional influence, or actual or perceived power is required to immediately disclose the relationship to their supervisor and Human Resources.
 A supervisor aware of such a relationship must immediately report the relationship to Human Resources.
 If the employee believes the circumstance necessitating a report to Human Resources also constitutes a conflict of interest under University Policy 1110 (Conflict of Interest and Commitment), the employee must also submit a supplemental Conflict of Interest Disclosure form.

 5. Discretionary Action by the University